-Secured Creditors and Unsecured Creditors: What’s the Difference?UCC, Online UCC System, Due Diligence, Reduce Financial Risk
+Secured Creditors and Unsecured Creditors: What’s the Difference?UCC, Due Diligence

 There are secured creditors and unsecured creditors.
 But what is the difference between secured creditors and unsecured creditors?

 Secured Creditors are creditors that hold a lien on its debtor’s property, whether that property is real property or personal property.
 The lien gives the secured creditor an interest in its debtor’s property that provides for the property to be sold to satisfy the debt in cases of default.
 The secured creditor’s lien can be voluntary, like with a bank or other asset-based lender, or involuntary, like a tax lien.